 The latest scientific research is now showing that if the baby is not properly seeded with the mother's own bacteria at birth, then the baby's microbiome, is left "incomplete".
-Consequently, that baby's immune system may never develop to its full potential. source
+Consequently, that baby's immune system may not develop to its full potential.

 - Hold baby skin to skin and kiss your baby

 - Make sure that you hold baby immediately after birth - in the operating room

 - Practice skin-to-skin

 - Avoid bathing your baby for at least 24 hours after birth, and then only use plain water for at least 4 weeks.